AzizHussain/AlphardRepairManualTranslation/README.md

 These are a set of scripts which will carry out the translation - they are not the repair manual itself - you will need to supply your own copy of the repair manual.
 The repair manual can be bought on Japanese websites such as Yahoo (via Jauce / Buyee), Rakuten, Mercari, Amazon.co.jp etc

+# What's done
+* Translation of the text repair sections

+# What's not done
+* Translation of SVG diagram text
+* Translation of EWD (Electronic Wiring Diagram)
+* Translation of other miscellanous GUI related elements (button images, button text etc)
+* Mapping file of manual corrections needed

 # Requirements
 You will require:
 - A Japanese copy of the Alphard AH20 repair manual (the XML version)